 If a student discloses a pregnancy to a faculty member and requests accommodations, the faculty member should refer the student to the Title IX Coordinator.
 A leave of absence due to pregnancy or related condition may be for various amounts of time depending on a student’s particular circumstances and the period deemed medically necessary by the student’s licensed healthcare provider.
 To the extent that a student qualifies for leave under a leave policy maintained by a recipient that allows a greater period of time than the medically necessary period, the recipient must permit the student to take voluntary leave under that policy instead if the student so chooses.

-The specifics of each program vary and some clinical programs and rotations are offered at limited times.
-As such, degree progression will vary based on each particular circumstance and program.
+The specifics of each course vary and some clinical rotations are offered at limited times.
+As such, course and/or degree progression will vary based on each particular circumstance and program.
 Nevertheless, the College is aware of its nondiscrimination obligation with respect to pregnant and parenting students and will address each situation accordingly.
+The College prohibits discrimination based on pregnancy or related conditions and will provide reasonable accommodations consistent with federal law.
 As with other temporary conditions, the specifics of leave and return will vary on a case-by-case basis and students will be required to provide medical documentation as necessary to make determinations about leaves and returns.
+All disclosures regarding pregnancy and related medical conditions will be kept confidential to the extent possible and in accordance with FERPA.

 Pregnant students are advised that some clinical areas may present health risks to the student and the developing baby.
 Concerns about potential health risks and the need for related accommodations should be discussed with the Title IX Coordinator.